How does Google Decide Upon Autocomplete Query Suggestions?

 Links from Sites and Click Data

-This is an interesting statement about auto-complete query suggestions that appears in both the older, and the newer version of the patent.
+This is an interesting statement about auto-complete query suggestions that appears in both the older and the newer version of the patent.
 It seems that if the search results from a query that is being typed link to other results from query suggestions, that may be a sign that a query that returns those linked-to pages may be something that would interest a searcher.
 That isn’t part of the change from the older version of this patent, to the newer version, but it is an interesting aspect of both of them, which shows the potential value of linking out to other sites and other pages:

 Clues about a user’s needs may also be more general.
-For example, search results can have an elevated importance, or inferred relevance, if a number of other search results link to them.
-If the linking results are themselves highly relevant, then the linked-to results may have a particularly high relevance.
+For example, search results can have elevated importance, or inferred relevance, if several other search results link to them.
+If the linking results are themselves highly relevant, then the linked-to results may have particularly high relevance.
 Such an approach to determining relevance may be premised on the assumption that, if authors of web pages felt that another web site was relevant enough to be linked to, then web searchers would also find the site to be particularly relevant.
 In short, the web authors “vote up” the relevance of the sites.

 We’ve been told by Google representatives that click-data isn’t a ranking signal, but may be used to test Google’s algorithms.
 But sometimes what we are told by search engineers might be a little different from what might be written in a patent, like in this section of the description: